ly0wenka/wp_zzv/wp-content/plugins/newsletter/readme.txt

 == Changelog ==

+= 9.1.0 =

+* Added configurable fallback for tags name and full_name when empty
+* Security fix on maintenance actions (with logging in user and enabled to use the plugin)

+= 9.0.9 =

+* Added check and fix for newsletter job scheduiled on the "far future"
+* Fixed "saved" message on custom profile pages
+* Added aria-label to the minimal widget
+* Improved email error check on sending loop
+* Fixed the composer backgrounds when selecting a template

 = 9.0.8 =

 * Fixed PHP warning
-* Fixed heasding block with HTML filters removing tabel attributes
+* Fixed heading block with HTML filters removing tabel attributes

 = 9.0.7 =